pluarant/pluarant.github.io/use-cases.md

 <div class="use-cases pv-30 ph-20 hc-item-box bordered hc-shadow text-center hc-element-invisible" data-animation-effect="fadeInDownSmall" data-effect-delay="200">
 <h3>Use App Stores</h3>
 <div class="separator clearfix"></div>
-<p>Unlike other apps like Slack where you have to use their app, mesibo gives your own app which you can even upload to various app stores like Apple, Google, Amazon for your employees to download in the most obvious manner.</p>
+<p>Unlike other apps like Slack where you have to use their app, mesibo gives you your own app which you can even upload to various app stores like Apple, Google, Amazon for your employees to download in the most user-friendly manner.</p>
 </div>
 </div>
 </div>